7 Benefits of Skin-to-Skin Contact with Newborns

 Did you know that your breasts and abdomen can stabilize your baby’s vitals and keep your baby warm better than a baby warmer/incubator?
 It’s true!
 Mothers can naturally adjust “the warmth of their breasts to keep their infants at the optimal temperature,” says Midwifery Today.
 “Maternal breast temperature can rise rapidly, then fall off as baby is warmed.
 As the baby starts to cool, the breasts heat up again—as much as 2 degrees C in two minutes!”
 That’s 3.6 degrees Fahrenheit.
 Isn’t that incredible?!

-Also, because newborn babies’ systems are immature, they can sometimes temporarily stop breathing and/or have slowed heart rates.
+Also, because newborn babies’ systems are immature, they can sometimes temporarily stop breathing and/or have slow heart rates.
 While most of the time they can begin breathing again on their own, the cues you provide by breathing and your heart beating are what their little bodies can learn from more quickly to organize essential systems.
-As you breathe, baby will synchronize their breath and heartbeat to yours.
+As you breathe, the baby will synchronize their breath and heartbeat to yours.
 And there isn’t a baby warmer in the world that can do that.

 2. Improves Chances of Breastfeeding

 A huge benefit of skin-to-skin is that babies are more likely to nurse sooner and nurse longer.
 You don’t even have to force baby to your breast when you’re doing skin-to-skin.
 Have you heard of the breast crawl?
-Your baby can actually find your breasts and latch himself/herself on.
+Your baby can find your breasts and latch himself/herself on.
 (Sometimes they need a little assistance if you had a medicated birth or if they have lip-tie or tongue-tie.)
 Also, the sooner you can establish breastfeeding the sooner it can help establish mama’s milk supply.

 3. Enhances Bonding